joelchrono12/joelchrono12.ml/_posts/2021-06-10-inkscape-is-fun.md

 <figcaption>I have made 30+ icons, here are 21 of them!</figcaption>
 </figure>

 Here are some of the icons I've done so far, you wont see all of them in the next release because a few were duplicates that had the wrong metadata, if you feel like Inkscape is too scary or complicated, you should give it a chance, it is not as complicated as you think, and contributing some icons to Frost or Arcticons is always welcome.
-I will probably redo all of my icons of the bottom section of my website soon enough.
+I will probably redo all of my icons at the bottom section of my website soon enough.

 This has been day 44 of [#100DaystoOffload](https://100DaystoOffload.com)